Welcome to Year 1’s Class Page!

 The children will write with a pencil and on the line.
 In Year 1, we teach the child to write pre-cursive letters using the lead in and out lines.
 We support children to write pre-cursively within handwriting lessons and they are encouraged to practise handwriting at home as well.

 Although your child will be taught to read at school, you can have a huge impact on their reading journey by continuing their practice at home.
 ALL children in KS1 will be bringing home two different books each week:

 This will be at the correct phonic stage for your child.
 They should be able to read this fluently and independently.
 This book has been carefully matched to your child’s current reading level.
 If your child is reading it with little help, please don’t worry that it’s too easy – your child needs to develop fluency and confidence in reading.
 Listen to them read the book.
 Remember to give them lots of praise – celebrate their success!
 If they can’t read a word, read it to them.
 After they have finished, talk about the book together.

-If you need to speak to me about any aspect of your child’s schooling, please do not hesitate to contact the office to arrange an appointment either on the telephone or face to face.
+If you need to speak to the class teacher about any aspect of your child’s schooling, please do not hesitate to contact the office to arrange a telephone appointment.